gilbertozioma/Task-Manager-Laravel-and-Vue/README.md

 **iii.
 Editing Tasks:**

 - Click the "Edit" button next to the task you want to modify.
-- Edit the title, description, or mark the task as completed using the checkbox.
+- Edit the title, and description, or mark the task as completed using the checkbox.
 - Click the "Save" button again to update the changes.

 **iv.
 Deleting Tasks:**